harvestnide/discord_music_bot/README.md

 # HN's discord music bot (v.
 0.8.5)
 Just another discord.js/ytdl bot for discord.
-Nothing fancy
+Nothing fancy Still pretty much in development, so feel free to open issues of any sort.

 ## Functions
 - Playing music from youtube in ur voice channel.
 You can add it from youtube url or using inline youtube search.